pawelwilkosz/azure_questions/README.md

 A: Azure AD connect is a tool that is able to sync users/groups/devices bewteen on-prem and cloud

 #### Q: What's conditional access?
 A: Conditional Access is the tool used by AAD to bring signals together to make decisions.
-For example access can be determined by some localization
+For example access can be determined by some localization or device platform (iOS, Android etc)

 <a name="roles"></a>
 ### Roles